Terms of Service - Trooli

 11.3 Complaints.
 We want to resolve any complaints you might have.
 How we will do this is set out in our Code of Practice.

 11.4 Contacting us.
 We may monitor or record online chats or calls made to or from Trooli.
 We do this for training purposes, to improve the quality of our customer support and to comply with Ofcom regulations.
+Details of how to contact the relevant department at Trooli can be found at https://www.trooli.com/help/

 11.6 Communicating with you.
 We will give notice to you via email.
 It is your responsibility to ensure we have an up to date email address.

-12. Leaving us or suspending the service
+12 Leaving us or suspending the Service

 12.1 These rights are in addition to any other legal rights you may have to terminate our Agreement.
 If you want to end the Agreement:

 • Because you simply want to leave us.
-You will need to give us minimum 30 days’ notice by email.
+You will need to give us minimum 30 days’ notice by e-mail.
 If you are outside your Minimum Term you can cancel at any time without paying an Early Termination Charge.
 If you are within your Minimum Term (but outside the Cancellation Period) you will need to pay Early Termination Charges as set out in the Price Guide.
 Other charges may be due as set in the Price Guide.
 We will continue to provide the Services and you’ll need to pay for all charges during this period.
-If you move home during your contract, to a new address Trooli cannot supply service to, then an Early Termination Charge will not apply.
+If you move home during your Agreement, to a new address Trooli cannot supply Service to, then an Early Termination Charge will not apply.

 • Because of the quality of our Services.
-If the Service is materially degraded for a minimum 14 days or if we don’t do something fundamental that we should have done under this Agreement within 7 days of you asking us in writing, you may be able to leave the Agreement early without paying a termination charge.
+If the Service is materially degraded for a minimum 14 days or if we don’t do something fundamental that we should have done under this Agreement within 7 days of you asking us in writing, you may be able to leave the Agreement early without paying an Early Termination Charge.
 Please contact us to discuss your options.

 • Because of changes.
-If (i) we increase your Tariff (by more than the annual inflation-linked charge set out in 3.7); or (ii) materially change our Services or the Agreement, except where any increase is required by law or any regulatory authority, you will have a right to leave the Agreement early without paying a termination charge.
+If (i) we increase your Tariff (by more than the annual inflation-linked charge set out in 7.5; or (ii) materially change our Services or the Agreement, except where any increase is required by law or any regulatory authority, you will have a right to leave the Agreement early without paying an Early Termination Charge.
 We will let you know if this is the case and what to do before the changes are made.
 If you take no action within 30 days of us telling you about the changes you will be considered to have accepted those changes.

 12.3 If you cancel your Direct Debit without contacting us to arrange payment by alternative means, we may assume you want to end our Agreement.